 Temporary resident visa

 After 5 years of legal residency, a resident may be eligible for naturalization.
-To obtain citizenship it is must to have Spanish language skills and pass a test and interview about Mexican history, culture and values.
-Nationals of Iberian (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.
+To obtain citizenship they must have Spanish language skills and pass a test and interview about Mexican history, culture and values.
+Nationals of Iberia (Spain and Portugal) or Latin American countries may be eligible for citizenship after 2 years of legal residency.

-Economic SolvencyYou may obtain a temporary resident visa in Mexico, if you provide prove that during the last year you had an overall bank balance of over USD 21,500 or during the last 6 months you had a monthly income of over USD 1,300.
+Economic SolvencyYou may obtain a temporary resident visa in Mexico, if you prove that during the last year you had an overall bank balance of over US$27,000 or during the last 6 months you had a monthly income of over US$1,620.

 Under this visa category, you may not be allowed to conduct lucrative activities, such as employment, in the country.

-- Original and a photocopy of investment receipts or bank statements showing an average monthly balance of $27,654.00 Canadian dollars during the past twelve months; or
+- Original and a photocopy of investment receipts or bank statements showing you had an overall bank balance of over US$27,000 during the past twelve months; or

-- Original and a photocopy of documents showing a monthly income of over USD 1,300 (6 months).
+- Original and a photocopy of documents showing a monthly income of over US$1,620 (6 months).

 No nationality is officially restricted